jwtd/grunt-jira-actions/README.md

 grunt.loadNpmTasks('grunt-jira-actions');
 ```

-## The "jiraActions" task
+## The "createJiraIssue" task

 ### Overview
 In your project's Gruntfile, add a section named `createJiraIssue` to the data object passed into `grunt.initConfig()`.
+Within that section, you can create any number of targets that add Jira issues of various types.
+Place common values in the top level options collection.
+Place target specific values in their respective target's option's collections.

 ```js
 grunt.initConfig({